Google Ads and PPC

 - The keywords selected

 - The number of people searching using those keywords

 - The amount bid compared to other bids on those same keywords

-Advertisers compete in an auction-style bidding system for display preference with AdWords & PPC, however, the ad’s Quality Score also affects ad positioning on Google.
+Advertisers compete in an auction-style bidding system for display preference with Google Ads & PPC, however, the Ad’s Quality Score also affects Ad positioning on Google.

-These ads can be further displayed to visitors after they have left these sites using a technique called Remarketing, giving the impression that Google is ‘learning’ the user’s interests.
+These Ads can be further displayed to visitors after they have left these sites using a technique called “Remarketing”, giving the impression that Google is ‘learning’ the user’s interests.